Ready to bust some pore myths?

 But if your skin pumps out way more oil than it needs, you use products with comedogenic ingredients, or don’t remove makeup at night, all that gunk can end up in your pores and clog them up.

 Overtime, these clogs get so big, they stretch your pores wide, making them look bigger than they naturally are.
 That’s a job for exfoliation.
 Doing it regularly can keep your pores clean and small.

 Your pores can get larger as you get older, too.
 When your skin’s natural production of collagen slows down, your pore walls can slacken and look bigger.

 Retinol’s your BFF.
 This form of Vitamin A fights large pores on two fronts: it boosts collagen production and speeds up the skin’s exfoliating process.
-Oh, and it reduces wrinkles, too.
+While it’s at it, and it reduces wrinkles, too.